Saritasa/ios-development-guides/README.md

 Also take a look at our [commit style](commit-style.md)

+If you have made a mistake in your commit message, you can fix it using this commad: git commit --amend -m "A new right comment"

 Don't save commented code in your files.
 You can use Version Editor in Xcode to see the file's history.

 ## Project Folder Structure